 Strategic Risk could potentially have a major impact on the business model, as the CBN Group has a business model that is largely focused on servicing Collective Investment Scheme clients.
-The underlying methodology has evolved for capital allocation.
-The business model risk analysis is based on running the most severe stress scenario (top down approach) and subtracting required capital levels under stress to individual risk categories.
-In total, Pillar 2 capital charge of EUR 10.0 mm is allocated for Strategic Risk.
+The business model risk analysis is based on range of risk scenarios relating to its business model (bottom-up approach).
+In total, Pillar 2 capital charge of EUR 7 mm is allocated for Strategic Business Model Risk based on risks of lost clients under increased competition.

 5.3.4.
-Interest Rate Risk in the Banking Book ('IRRBB')
+Market Risk - Interest Rate Risk in the Banking Book ('IRRBB')

 The CBN Group has performed a variety of analyses on duration gaps, interest rate mismatches and any reliance on interest rate increases.
-Analysis includes regulatory prescribed +/- 200bps interest rate shock scenarios on its Economic Value of Equity, Earning at Risk and internal analysis on reliance on growth in interest rates.
-In total, Pillar 2 capital charge of EUR 21.1 mm is allocated for IRRBB.
+Analysis includes regulatory prescribed +/- 200bps interest rate shock scenarios on its Economic Value of Equity, Earning at Risk and internal analysis on reliance on growth in interest rates, as well as six regulatory interest rate shocks.
+In total, Pillar 2 capital charge of EUR 6.5 mm is allocated for IRRBB, based on the highest shock on Economic Value of Equity.